abhi-s-03/E-Commerce-website/README.md

 ### 8. Informative Footer
 The footer section acts as a gateway to additional information, including contact details.
 Art Mart is committed to providing a transparent and accessible platform for all users.

-## Project Description

-Art Mart is not just an e-commerce platform; it's a celebration of creativity and artistic expression.
-Our platform is designed to bridge the gap between art lovers and talented creators, fostering a community that appreciates and supports the arts.

-Art Mart's user-centric design ensures a seamless and enjoyable experience for buyers, with robust features like intuitive search, detailed product pages, and a streamlined checkout process.
-For sellers, the Seller Dashboard provides powerful tools for managing and showcasing their creations, coupled with insights into their earnings and order fulfillment.

-With a commitment to security, transparency, and user satisfaction, Art Mart aims to redefine the online art market.
-Join us on this artistic journey, where every click brings you closer to the beauty of human creativity.

-Discover, engage, and be inspired at Art Mart – where art finds its home.

 ## Team members
 1. Aaron Jacob [https://github.com/aaron-jacob]